Dave-New-Dev/bumServerRemote/README.md

 Remote for the bums to start up the bum server when they're away.

 (*Totally doesn't give me backdoor access to that one bum's computer*)

+This project is licensed under the MIT license